The Ethiopian Art Theatre: Controversy

 In its brief existence, The Ethiopian Art Theatre managed to stir-up considerable controversy — to a level that, in some instances, challenged its otherwise well-established credibility.
 The biggest controversy came from external conflicts "... when the show opened in New York on 7 May 1923, it faced enforced segregated seating at Broadway's Frazee Theatre.
 The African American Press and many in the audience were given seats in the balcony, but they, "flatly refused to occupy them."
 Eventually the management withdrew segregated seating and the performance continued for two weeks before returning to Harlem."
 David Krasner writes, "[m]any attendees of the opening night's performance had to be forcibly removed from the theatre, while others interrupted with "laughter and loud talk" during "the climax of the play."

-Another point of tension between the company, the New York City Critics, and the greater New York theatre establishment was the fact that The Ethiopian Theatre Company chose to perform works such as Oscar Wilde's Salome and Shakespeare's Comedy of Errors, that, at the time, were not thought to be plays for African American performers and that cut in on the financial gains of other theatre companies who felt that ethically they had exclusive rights to European works.
+Another point of tension between the company, the New York City Critics, and the greater New York theatre establishment was that The Ethiopian Theatre Company chose to perform works such as Oscar Wilde's Salome and Shakespeare's Comedy of Errors, that, at the time, were not thought to be plays for African American performers and that cut in on the financial gains of other theatre companies who felt that ethically they had exclusive rights to European works.
 Instead of playing exclusively for audiences in Harlem, The Ethiopian Art Theatre chose ambitiously to work within the mainstream New York, Washington, D.C., and Chicago theatre systems that, due to both social and financial segregation, primarily catered to white audiences.

 O'Neil also caused internal and external strife when he couldn't decide which pieces from the company's repertoire to perform.
 "O'Neil eager to capitalize on the "novelty" of African American actors in "mainstream" plays, frequently switched shows at the last minute.
 Audiences, purchasing tickets with the guarantee for a particular show, were infuriated at discovering that the bill had been switched at curtain time and another show was being offered.
 This not only angered the audience, it upset the actors, who only at the last minute learned what show they would perform.
 As a consequence the acting suffered and the Broadway productions received mixed reviews."